xfiveco/generator-xh/README.md

 grunt
 ```

 and this will start a task that will watch for changes in files and recompile them as needed.
-Now you can also connect with a [LiveReload browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) to enable live reloads in your browser.
+If relevant options were selected during project setup, development server may be started and/or BrowserSync (or LiveReload) scripts injected.

 ![grunt watch command](docs/img/grunt-watch.png)